 Figure 6.11.2-1: Network Assisted Positioning Procedure

 Precondition: A LCS Correlation identifier and the AMF identity have been passed to the LMF by the serving AMF.
 In the case of PRU, LCS Correlation identifier is generated by LMF and provided to AMF during PRU Registration Accept message.
+In the case of data collection for LMF-based AI/ML Positioning, LCS Correlation identifier is generated by LMF.